 You also have Neist Point looking out towards the sea and the majestic Dunvegan Castle to visit too.
 Add the charming town of Portree to the mix, and you have an island that is jampacked with places to go and see.

-If you didn’t visit the Isle of Skye, you would be missing out big-time.
+If you didn’t visit the Isle of Skye, you would be missing out big time.
 It’s one of the most beautiful and interesting places I’ve visited, and I’m ashamed it took me so long to get there!
+If you’ve spent 3 days in Edinburgh and are looking to get into the highlands, a road trip to Skye is a great idea!

-Despite only being 50 miles long from north to south and around 25 miles from east to west at its widest, there are a lot of places to see on the Isle of Skye.
+Despite only being 50 miles long from north to south and around 25 miles from east to west at its widest, there are a lot of places to see on the Isle of Skye, which is what makes it one of the best road trips in Europe!

 The island has some of the most dramatic scenery I have ever seen.
 So much so that several sites such as the Old Man of Storr, have been used in Hollywood films such as Prometheus!